Klamath Project: Canals

 There are over 717 mi of canals, laterals and diversion channels in the Klamath Project.
 The canals transport irrigation water from Klamath Lake and the Klamath River, Clear Lake and the Lost River, and Tule Lake.
 There are two tunnels: the "A" Canal (the main canal that starts just above the Link River Dam) has an underground section as it flows through Klamath Falls, and the Tule Lake Tunnel.

 There are almost 728 mi of drainage canals in the Klamath Project which allow land that would otherwise be wetlands to be farmed.
 The Lower Klamath Lake was 80000 acre before it was drained and would naturally evaporate about 240,000 acre.ft each summer.
 This is roughly equivalent to the annual delivery of the A canal.

 Pumps

 There are 28 pumping stations in the Klamath Project.
 These pumps have a total output of over 1937 ft³/s (55 m³/s).

 Water management

+The Bureau must consider water needs for threatened coho salmon in the river, and two species of endangered sucker fish in Upper Klamath Lake.
+In 2001, a court order withheld irrigation water from Klamath Project farmers, to comply with mandated river levels for the threatened Coho salmon and the endangered Lost River Sucker.
+Downstream populations of Coho salmon are within the Southern Oregon/Northern California Evolutionary Significant Unit and are listed as threatened (2011).